jamezmca/the-ultimate-guide-to-getting-hired/README.md

 Tailoring your application, which includes creating an edited resume and cover letter that is specific to the job posting, is critical if you want avoid the uncertainty of a long and draining job hunt.

-1. The first step to the process is to complete the [free resume template](https://www.hyr.sh) as suggested above within [Hyr.sh](https://www.hyr.sh).
+1. The first step to the process is to complete the [free resume template](https://www.hyr.sh) as suggested above within [hyr.sh](https://www.hyr.sh).

-2. Once we have completed our resume, Hyr.sh allows us to create a job application where we can very easily copy and paste in the job posting or the job ad, and use the Hyr.sh AI to write us a job specific cover letter that matches our work experience from the resume with the requirements of the job role.
+2. Once we have completed our resume, Hyr.sh allows us to create a job application where we can very easily copy and paste in the job posting or the job ad, and use the [hyr.sh](https://www.hyr.sh) AI to write us a job specific cover letter that matches our work experience from the resume with the requirements of the job role.

-3. Finally, using the same job ad, we can once again use the Hyr.sh AI to generate us a tailored version of our resume that modifies the original version, to create a subversion that is customised to better meet the requirements of the job ad.
+3. Finally, using the same job ad, we can once again use the [hyr.sh](https://www.hyr.sh) AI to generate us a tailored version of our resume that modifies the original version, to create a subversion that is customised to better meet the requirements of the job ad.

 4. Print both the tailored resume and cover letter to PDF and you're ready to submit your job application within minutes.